 I may be a Kindle convert, but there’s one type of book I miss as a full-time traveller and that’s coffee table travel books.
 The large, hardback type with glossy pages filled with wanderlust-inducing photos of exotic locations and descriptions of adventures around the world.

-I can’t fit travel coffee table books into my backpack, but I do like giving them as gifts—they are perfect for travel lovers to inspire their next journey.
+I can’t fit travel coffee table books into my luggage, but I do like giving them as gifts—they are perfect for travel lovers to inspire their next journey.

 These are the best travel books that I recommend as gifts for anyone looking for travel inspiration.
 Some are classics (you can’t go wrong with a Lonely Planet bucket list book), while others are more unusual and will take you off the beaten track.